jclem2000/Lab-Firewall-Functions/azfwfunctions/README.md

 Instructions on deploying an Azure Function from VSCode is available in Microsoft learning [here.](https://learn.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=powershell)

-It is easy in VSCode.
-Highlight the files in the folder (azfwfunctions) and right click.
+Deployment is easy in VSCode.
+Highlight the main function folder (azfwfunctions) and right click.
 Select "Deploy to Function App..." and follow the prompts.

 ![Deploy to Function App](../images/deploy_to_function_app.png)